Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    use protocol version HTTP1 (again since we let ALB handle HTTPS).
 The default health check of HTTP and path being "/" is good enough.
 Press next and then press "Create target group"
+6. Go to Route 53 and enter the hosted zone for your domain.
+Create a new A record.
+   Mark it as an alias.
+Select the option for load balancer.
+Select the region your load balancer is in, then select your load balancer.

 Setting up Security Groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^